bev-a-tron/MyFlaskTutorial/7_finale.rst

 Try running it.
 I HOPE IT WORKS FOR YOU, TOO!
 If you look at the code here, you can hopefully follow which functions are being called as you click through the web application.

 The questions are stored as a dictionary.
-The questions are popped after they are used, and the question number is determined by the number of key/value pairs in the dictionary.
+The questions are deleted after they are used, and the question number is determined by the number of key/value pairs in the dictionary.

 We have made a ``main_lulu`` function, which determined whether there are any questions left to ask.
 If